mcroydon/roadtrip/README.rst

 Roadtrip
 ========

-Roadtrip: Route53 domain updates for humans named Matt.
+Route53 domain updates for humans named Matt.
 At least it works for him.
 You might find it useful too.

 Installation
 ============